Sid3791/math-quantum/index.md

 ## Goals

-1. Create powerful quantitative models
+1. Research further into improving current quantatative models
-2. Explore further into Quantum computing and mechanics in general
+2. Explore breakthroughs in Quantum computing and quantum mechanics in general
 3. Solve one of the seven Millennium Prize Problems